codefresh-io/cap-docs.codefresh.io/_docs/integrations/docker-registries.md

 {% include image.html
   lightbox="true"
-  file="/images/2924d81-registry-name.png"
-  url="/images/2924d81-registry-name.png"
+  file="/images/integrations/docker-registries/registry-name.png"
+  url="/images/integrations/docker-registries/registry-name.png"
-  alt="Specify Docker Registry Name" max-width="40%" %}
+  alt="Specify Docker registry name" max-width="40%" %}

-## Fallback Registry
+## Define fallback registry

-Codefresh has a feature that allows users to designate a Fallback Registry for docker integrations.
+Codefresh has a feature that allows users to designate a fallback registry for Docker integrations.
 If a Codefresh pipeline attempts to pull an image and that image fails for any reason (authorization issue, the registry server is down, etc.), a retry mechanism will attempt to pull it successfully.
-If this mechanism fails, the Fallback Registry feature provides the opportunity to pull the image from a different registry you have specified.
+If this mechanism fails, the fallback registry feature provides the opportunity to pull the image from a different registry you have specified.

+1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select [**Pipeline integrations**](https://g.codefresh.io/account-admin/account-conf/integration){:target="\_blank"}.
+1. Select **Docker Registries** and then click **Configure**.
-To define the Fallback Registry, go to Account Settings, Integrations, and select configure for Docker Registries.
-In the list of registries, edit the integration.
-Under Advanced Options, you will see a field labeled as Fallback Registry.
-Select the integration name you’d like to use as your Fallback Registry and then save the integration.
-You can also specify a Fallback Registry when creating a new integration as long as another integration exists.
+1. In the list of registries, select the registry to configure as the fallback registry, and click **Edit**.
+1. Expand **Advanced Options**, and select the registry from the **Fallback Registry** list.
+  You can also specify a fallback registry when creating a new integration as long as another integration exists.

 ## Using an optional repository prefix